jdevfullstack/github-pages-tutorial/README.md

 - `gh-pages` is a branch,
-to create this, go to `Branch`, type in the box 'gh-pages' then click the pop up so that it will be created.
+to create this, go to `Branch`, type in the box 'gh-pages' then click the pop-up so that it will be created.

 - `/docs` is a subfolder of the main `branch`,